Operation Benedict: Keg Ostrov

 On the sixth day, three Hurricanes were prepared for air tests, which attracted more dignitaries including admirals of the navy and naval air force.
 The local military forces and anti-aircraft units were notified and then the Hurricane pilots put on as much of a show as the low cloud base allowed, mainly tight turns and low-level passes.
 Next day engineers arrived from Moscow to discuss the fuel to be used in the Hurricanes, Soviet aircraft still using 87-octane rather than the 100-octane of the British machines.
-Henry Broquet worked with the engineers to make the local fuel compatible with the Merlin engine, which led to the development of a tin catalyst which improved combustion efficiency.
-In the evening the British had some English food for a change and by the ninth day, all fifteen aircraft were ready and had improved the morale of the Archangelsk residents who had seen them perform.
+Henry Broquet worked with the engineers to make the local fuel compatible with the Rolls-Royce Merlin engine, which led to the development of a tin catalyst which improved combustion efficiency.
+In the evening the British had some English food for a change and by the ninth day, all fifteen aircraft were ready and had improved the morale of the Arkhangelsk residents who had seen them perform.
 The aircraft were flown the 300 mi to Vaenga on 12 September, guided by a Russian bomber, with the cloud base up to 6000 ft.
 The formation flew over the White Sea, exchanging recognition signals with Russian ships and landed safely at Vaenga, just as the Hurricanes from Argus returned from a sortie.
 Two Hurricanes, whose pilots succumbed to Russian hospitality at a refuelling stop, were late, having to continue the morning after.